saultevez/seguros/README.md

 Follow create react app installation instructions

-Replace these files:
+Make any custom edits in these files:

-* `index.html`
 * `App.css`
 * `App.js`

-To customize the numbers, edit these variables in App.js:
+To simply customize the numbers, edit these variables in App.js:

 `const costs = {...}`
 `const costsDLP = {...}`